jf-swain/sass-library/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Sassdoc

+A Sassdoc is created for this librairy, you could see it [here](http://sass-library.swain-creative.com/)

 ### Installing

 Cloning the repo or download it